keboola/connection-docs/storage/tables/index.md

 When you select this option, your writer will use only the data that has been added to (or updated in) the source table in Storage since the last **successful** run of this configuration.
 If there are no rows added (or updated) since the last successful run, an empty table will be passed to the writer.

-This option works best with incremental configurations, even without a primary key.